 Who am I?

-I am a proud registered nurse of 29 years and have worked in various care settings within Island Health.
-Currently, I hold a project position on the Case, Contact Management & Surveillance Team and am working towards my certified practice designation in Reproductive Health.
+I am a proud registered nurse of 30 years and have worked in various care settings within Island Health, most recently in Pandemic Response.

 I am grateful to live on the traditional land of the W̱SÁNEĆ People with my husband and boxer Phoebe.
 We are semi-empty nesters as both children are attending post secondary institutions.
 My son is studying business and my daughter is playing Division 1 NCAA Ice Hockey.
 In my spare time, I enjoy many outdoor activities and spending time with family and friends.